- Norway Packing List for 2 Weeks Solo Female Travel

 Women’s hiking shoes

-During my first few days in Norway, I was thinking that I did mistake by taking with me these bulky shoes until … Until I hiked Preikestolen with them.
+During my first few days in Norway, I was thinking that I did a mistake by taking with me these bulky shoes until … Until I hiked Preikestolen with them.
 Without stable mountain shoes, you CANNOT explore the wilderness of Norway.
 Well, you can but you risk ankle injuries.
 The choice is yours.

 My shoes are Quechua but there are so many options for women’s hiking shoes out there.
 I believe you will find what is best for you without a problem.
 Invest in good shoes because they will serve you for a long time.